 - For that, independent Quality department/s apart from Production should be established such as Quality Assurance and Quality Control with a defined set of responsibilities.

 - Specified personnel with activities involving release or approval of intermediates or APIs.
-No material release or use prior satisfactory completion of the evaluation by respective Quality Department unless otherwise justified.
+No material is released or used prior to the satisfactory completion of the evaluation by the respective Quality Department unless otherwise justified.

 - Any deviations or non-conformance from established procedures should be documented and explained.
-Critical deviations should be investigated with conclusions should be recorded.
+Critical deviations should be investigated and conclusions should be recorded.

 - Should follow Good Documentation Practices (GDP) as part of Good Manufacturing Practices

-- Should have the procedures for reporting regulatory inspections, deficiencies in good manufacturing practices, and product defects to the management in a timely manner.
+- Should have procedures for reporting regulatory inspections, deficiencies in good manufacturing practices, and product defects to management in a timely manner.

 Role of Quality Units

 - Should review and approve quality-related documentation appropriately